Output

 These dynamics help explain why someone may feel brilliant in one setting, blocked in another, generous in one season, and guarded in another.

 They deepen a reading beyond element talk.
-Once users understand output, authority, and resource, they feel the system has real explanatory power.
+Once readers understand output, authority, and resource, the system has clearer reflective language.

 Teaching rule

 For public pages, it is often better to group them into five familiar buckets.
-Then the deeper labels can appear inside member reports or advanced articles.
+Then the deeper labels can appear inside later educational layers or advanced articles.

 FAQ